axeluhl/sailing-analytics/wiki/howto/windestimation.md

 * A complete onboarding setup for SAP Sailing Analytics development
 * MongoDB (**3.4 or higher!**) is up and running (same MongoDB instance as required in onboarding howto)
 * At least 100 GB free space on the partition, where MongoDB is operating
-* At least 16 GB RAM (for in-memory preprocessing of wind data for regressors)
 * Installed graphical MongoDB client such as MongoDB Compass (Community version)

 ## Get the training data from sapsailing.com